 In Eurasia, alba nests in Netherlands, Latvia, France, Italy, Austria, Bulgaria, Romania, Poland, Ukraine, Hungary, Slovakia, Croatia, Albania, Greece, Moldova, Turkey, Iran, Turkmenistan, Uzbekistan, Afghanistan, Kazakhstan, south Russia (to Ussuriland), Mongolia, north China (north west Heilungkiang, north Simkiang (Voslamber 1992, Piacentini 1993, Marion and Marion 1994, Gavris’ 1994, Volponi and Emilianai 1995, Shernazarov 1995, Schogolev 1996, Van der Kooij and Voslamber 1997, Pugacewicz and Kowalski 1997).

-In Africa, melanorhynchos nests from the southern tip of Mauritania, Senegal, Mali, Sudan, south Somalia, Ethiopia, Kenya, Tanzania, Zimbabwe, to South Africa (Baccetti 1983, Wallace et al. 1992, Turner 2000, O. Messaoud pers. com.).
+In Africa, melanorhynchos nests from the southern tip of Mauritania, Senegal, Mali, Sudan, south Somalia, Ethiopia, Kenya, Tanzania, Zimbabwe, to South Africa (Baccetti 1983, Wallace et al. 1992, Turner 2000, O. Messaoud pers. comm.).
 Actual breeding records are scarce over much this African range.
 It also occurs on Madagascar, the Comoro Islands and Pemba Island (Cheke and Diamond 1986)

-NONBREEDING RANGE: The Great Egret spends nonbreeding season fairly far north in North America and south in South America.
+Nonbreeding range: The Great Egret spends nonbreeding season fairly far north in North America and south in South America.
 It occurs north to coastal Oregon, north California, central Nevada, central Utah, central New Mexico, central Texas, sometimes further (McMahon 1984).
 Most birds winter on the Gulf of Mexico coast and Florida, but occur on the Atlantic coast as far north as coastal Maryland and as Far East as Bermuda.
 Birds occur in nonbreeding season in the Bahamas, through Mexico and rest of Central and South American, south of the breeding range to the Straits of Magellan and Falkland Islands.

 European birds spend the nonbreeding period around the Mediterranean Sea, Red Sea, Persian Gulf, in France Italy, Slovenia, Croatia, Albania, Greece, Turkey, Egypt, Tunisia, Morocco (Biondi et al. 1994, Vogrin 1999), but increasingly also further north (Bousquet 1998).
 West Asia birds winter in Iran, Iraq, and Pakistan, straggling to India.
-There is also a record of a Russian bird in subSaharan central Africa but there is no evidence of a regular influx of northern birds to the area and no evidence of a transSaharan migration by alba (Turner 2000).
+There is also a record of a Russian bird in sub-Saharan central Africa but there is no evidence of a regular influx of northern birds to the area and no evidence of a transSaharan migration by alba (Turner 2000).
 East Asia birds winter in south Tibet, north India, and south China.

 In Africa, melanorhynchos numbers fluctuate seasonally suggesting population movements (Brown et al. 1982.
 Great Egrets winter in west Africa (Gatter 1988) but the origin of these birds is not clear, and likely not Europe.
 Birds spend nonbreeding season in South Africa and also occur in the Seychelles.

-MIGRATION: Northern populations of egretta disperse and migrate in complex ways,.
+Migration: Northern populations of egretta disperse and migrate in complex ways.
 The two processes are not totally distinguishable.
 After breeding, egrets disperse in all directions and are regularly particularly reported north of the usual breeding range.
 In South America they occur south of the breeding range.
 They also disperse to nearby and oceanic islands.
 Dispersal records include south Alaska, Northwest Territories, north west and central British Columbia, south Alberta, south Saskatchewan, south east Manitoba, south Quebec, Newfoundland, Hawaii, Tierra del Fuego, Falkland Islands, Tristan da Cuna, Hawaii and Kuri Atoll (Byrd 1978, Pyle 1984, Gibson et al. 1987, Sirois et al. 1991, Tobish and Isleib 1992).
 The Atlantic coast population moves along the coast to the Bahamas and Antilles.
 Egrets from interior and Midwest North America move to or through Florida.
 Western North American egrets migrate to Mexico and Central America, although some remain farther north.

 Alba disperses in all directions after nesting July to September, followed by a southward migration from late September to early November (Voisin 1991).
 On dispersal, it occurs in England, Wales, Scotland, Ireland, Belgium, Netherlands, Scandinavia, France, Spain, Malta, Germany, Switzerland, Poland, Czech Republic, Algeria, Morocco, Libya, Mauritania, Sao Tome, Cape Verde Islands, and Canary Islands (Stawarczyk 1984, Cotton and Murphy 1985, Manson 1985, Donovan 1988, Eccles 1988, Holmstrom 1989a, Dolton 1991, DeJuana and Ferrer 1996, Hazevoet 1999).
 The population is partially migratory with a few birds remaining in some breeding areas, at least in mild winters, a phenomenon that has been increasing in recent years (Festetics and Leisler 1999). .
 Birds from Austria and Hungary winter in Italy, the Balkans, Albania and Greece.
 Some birds move further south to Turkey, Israel, Egypt, and north Africa.